Kloudless/meeting-scheduler/README.md

         Set this to `true` to allow changing the created calendar event details via a [preSchedule](#preschedule) event handler.
       - `defaultEventMetadata`: _Optional (default: null)_: JSON Object
-        Additional event metadata to set for any event created with this Meeting Window, see API Documentation of
+        Additional event metadata to set for any calendar event created with this Meeting Window.
+See the
         [MeetingWindow.default_event_metadata](#meeting-window-object)
-        for available properties.
+        docs for properties available to include in this object.
     - Example:
       ```javascript
       {